-Picture a dream island perfectly rising out of the blue ocean, protected by a bright blue lagoon and palm fringed beaches with blindingly white sand.
-Pretty little Maupiti is just so impossibly beautiful.
+Picture a dream island perfectly rising out of the ocean, protected by a bright blue lagoon and palm fringed beaches with blindingly white sand.
 If Google were to return a single result for the search of “classic tropical island”, Maupiti would be it.
 A heavenly scented flower necklace tossed around your neck is the first sign of the warm hospitality that awaits you in Maupiti.
 There are no resorts around here and an ATM was only installed in 2022.
-So prepare yourself for a visit you’ll never forget in one of the most magical islands in the vast South Pacific.
 This Maupiti Travel Guide will help you plan the trip of a lifetime, to an island that has truly succeeded in slowing down time.

-I spent three months in French Polynesia, as part of a six-month backpacking trip across the South Pacific Islands – with a full week in Maupiti.
-I have since returned to Maupiti on two additional occasions.
+I spent three months in French Polynesia as part of a six-month backpacking trip across the South Pacific Islands – with a full week in Maupiti.
+I have since returned to Maupiti on three additional occasions, including on my honeymoon in French Polynesia.
 That’s how special this place is.
 This Maupiti travel guide was written based on my experiences and is meant to help you make the most of this once-in-a-lifetime destination.
 The Maupiti Travel Guide is geared towards independent travelers, but any visitor will find it useful.